micronDLA/SDK/PythonAPI.md

 Currently available flags are:

 **nobatch**, can be 0 or 1, default is 0.
 1 will spread the input to multiple clusters.
 Example: if nobatch is 1 and numclus is 2, one image is processed using 2 clusters.
 If nobatch is 0 and numclus is 2, then it will process 2 images.
+Do not set nobatch to 1 when using one cluster (numclus=1).

 **hwlinear**, can be 0 or 1, default is 0.
 1 will enable the linear layer in hardware.
 This will increase performance, but reduce precision.